Home > Blogs > Oncology > Increasing Incidence of Cancer Calls for Greater Awareness

 • Maintaining a balanced weight

-• Lots of antioxidants in diet, including fruits and vegetables
+• Lots of antioxidants in the diet, including fruits and vegetables

-• Avoiding excessive exposure to chemicals; washing fruits and vegetables thoroughly before use, eating only seasonal fruits and vegetables as stored food material is preserved using chemicals and preservatives
+• Avoid excessive exposure to chemicals, wash fruits and vegetables thoroughly before use, and eat only seasonal fruits and vegetables, as stored food is preserved using chemicals and preservatives.

 • Avoiding addictions